Mook-as/stackato-doc/admin/cluster/autoscaling.rst

 DEA Auto Scaling
 ================

-Stackato can automaticaly add DEA nodes to a cluster to handle increasing numbers of user application instances.
-This feature, called DEA Auto Scaling, is available for clusters running on HPCS, vSphere, EC2, or OpenStack.
+Stackato can automatically add DEA nodes to a cluster to handle increasing numbers of user application instances.
+This feature, called Auto Scaling, is available for clusters running on HPCS, vSphere, EC2, or OpenStack.

-Scaling events are triggered by a predictive algorithm in the Health Manager which checks for potential exhaustion of DEA resources.
+When auto scaling is enabled, it will automatically grow the cluster to cater for new app deployments.
+Scaling events are triggered by keeping a buffer of DEAs in the memory pool that provide enough memory for new deployments.

 DEA Template
 ------------